-The Digital Online Library enables each of its member libraries to advance a program of digital initiatives in support of research, scholarship, and learning in all over the world.
-Through a process of gathering permissions, copying Web sites, and delivering them to doi Web site.
+The Digital Onlinee Library enables each of its member libraries to advance a program of digital initiatives in support of research, scholarship, and learning in all over the world.
+Through a process of gathering permissions, copying Web sites, and delivering them to this Web site.
 We deliver millions of multimedia documents that can be instantly accessed by patrons over their local area networks at no cost.
 The Digital online Library is also known as "The Internet in a Box" and which provides millions of digital educational resources to institutions lacking adequate Internet access.

 - Promote international and intercultural understanding;

 - Expand the volume and variety of cultural content on the Internet;

 - Provide resources for educators, scholars, and general audiences;

 - Build capacity in partner institutions to narrow the digital divide within and between countries.

 - Professional development and the continuing education of digital library, archives, and museum practitioners

 - Digital library project management, pedagogy, and assessment strategies

 - Aggregation, discovery and preservation services for digital collections